|

 Two fly releases were conducted in 2006 in Mobile and Franklin county.
 The Alabama Fire Ant Management Program hosted the 2006 Imported Fire Ant Conference in Mobile, Alabama, in March.

-the United States.
+The release of P. curvatus in Talladega county was the first successful release of this species in the United States.
 Research continued into the physiology of imported fire ants.

 In 2004, two species of phorid flies had been introduced into 12 counties in Alabama.
 Pseudactwon trisuspis had established in southern Alabama and P. curvatus had established in northern Alabama.